Can You Have Lemon Juice on the Carnivore Diet?

 - Can You Drink Tea On the Carnivore Diet?
 (Why and Why Not?)

-If you want a doctors perspective on this then it’s recommended you pick up these 2 books:
+If you want a doctor’s perspective on this, then it’s recommended you pick up these two books:

 Modern fruit

-Ancestrally I can make the argument for adding a little seasonal fruit into a carnivore diet, but there are some sizable issues and grey areas.
+Ancestrally I can argue for adding a little seasonal fruit into a carnivore diet, but there are some sizable issues and grey areas.
 For example:

 Spliced

-We have engineered every single piece of fruit that is available in your local supermarket.
+We have engineered almost every piece of fruit available in your local supermarket.

-Lemon is a hybrid descended from wild citrus plants that do not exist anymore.
+Lemon is a hybrid descended from wild citrus plants that no longer exist.
 (1)

 Sugar Bombs

-The fruits that the modern versions descended from would have been a lot smaller, more fibrous, more bitter, and be nearly all seed.
+The fruits that the modern versions descended from would have been much smaller, more fibrous, more bitter, and nearly all seed.

 Location